adogio/dogUI/documents/vue_api.md

 -   Function
     -   dog.alert(icon, content);
 -   Arguments
-    -   icon: string -> the icon that will be poped up with alert
+    -   icon: string -> the icon that will be poped up with alert (optional)
     -   content: string -> the content that will be poped up with alert
 -   Effect
     -   Popup a alert from buttom